lshprung/terminal-media-launcher/docs/README.md

 ### Installation

-tml can be installed by running:
+tml can be installed on Linux by running:

 ```
 sudo make install